CALCULATE YOUR SIP RETURNS

 What Is Futures Trading?

-Futures trading involves the buying and selling of standardised contracts that obligate the buyer to purchase, or the seller to sell, an underlying asset at a predetermined price on a future date.
+Futures trading involves the buying and selling of standardised contracts that obligate the buyer to purchase or the seller to sell, an underlying asset at a predetermined price on a future date.
 These contracts can be based on commodities like oil, gold, or agricultural products, as well as financial instruments like stock indices or currencies.

 Futures trading is widely used for hedging and speculation.
 Hedgers, such as farmers or manufacturers, use futures to protect against price fluctuations, ensuring stable costs or revenue.
 Speculators trade futures to profit from price changes, taking on higher risks.

 Traded on regulated exchanges, futures require a margin deposit as collateral.
-Prices fluctuate based on market dynamics, offering high leverage but also significant risk, making it essential for traders to have a solid strategy and risk management.
+Prices fluctuate based on market dynamics, offering high leverage, but also significant risk, making it essential for traders to have a solid strategy and risk management.

-How Futures Trading Is Different From Other Financial Instruments?
+How Futures Trading is Different From Other Financial Instruments?

-On the contrary, the stock investment represents your ownership of the company’s future income and profit.
+In contrast, stock investment represents your ownership of the company’s future income and profit.
 Stock investors can hold their investment for as long as they want.
 Futures expire, but stocks don’t.
 Hence, the time factor is crucial in futures trading.

 What are Futures Markets and Types of Futures?